dylan-lang/opendylan/documentation/hacker-guide/source/build-system.rst

 object files (in either COFF or ELF format, depending on the target platform).
 These object files need to be linked together to construct either an executable object file, or a loadable dynamically-linked library (also called a shared library).
-This link needs to performed by an external tool such as the Microsoft or GNU linker.
+This link needs to be performed by an external tool such as the Microsoft or GNU linker.
 The ``build-system`` component, controlled by a user-specified script file, directs the execution of these external tools.